lindenb/jvarkit/docs/RegenieSlidingAnnot.md

       What kind of help.
 One of [usage,markdown,xml].
     --version
       print version and exit
-  * --window-shift
+  * --window-shift, -s
       window shift.
 A distance specified as a positive integer.Commas are removed.
 The following suffixes are interpreted : b,bp,k,kb,m,mb,g,gb
       Default: -1
-  * --window-size
+  * --window-size, -w
       window size.
 A distance specified as a positive integer.Commas are removed.
 The following suffixes are interpreted : b,bp,k,kb,m,mb,g,gb
       Default: -1
     -f
-      comma separated of Allele frequencies , I will use the highest to discard frequent variants.
+      comma separated of Allele frequencies , This program will use the highest freq to discard frequent variants.
       Default: 0.01
     -o
       Output file.
 Optional .
 Default: stdout